muhammadIdhamMaarif/Traveling-Salesman-Problem-CPP/README.md

 ```bash
 ./tsp_solver
 ```
 You will see outputs of all algorithms running on the sample distance matrix.

+## How to Use (Paste and Run)

+1. Open pnr.cpp
+2. Copy all the contents inside
+3. Paste in your code editor or online compiler (Example [Programiz](https://www.programiz.com/cpp-programming/online-compiler/))

 ## Theoretical Notes and Proof Sketches